UCL-EPSRC-DTP/2026-27-project-catalogue/README.md

-# UCL EPSRC Landscape Award (UELA) - 2026/27 project catalogue
+# UCL EPSRC Landscape Award (UELA) - 2026/27 project catalogue - ROUND 2

 This catalogue lists all the projects available for applicants to UELA 2026/27.
 [See the main website for details on how to apply.]( https://www.ucl.ac.uk/epsrc-doctoral-training/prospective-students/apply-ucl-epsrc-dtp-studentship)

 ## **UPDATE FOR UELA 26/27 ROUND 2 (deadline for applications: 21/05/2026 at 1pm) **

-The following projects are accepting applications from **HOME STUDENTS ONLY** (overseas fee status can't be accepted in Round 2).
+**Only the following projects are accepting applications for ROUND 2**.
+Collaborative projects can accept **INTERNATIONAL CANDIDATES**.
+Standard projects will only accept **HOME CANDIDATES**.
 Please carefully check your eligibility [here]( https://www.ucl.ac.uk/study/student-finances/tuition-fees/your-tuition-fees/student-fee-status) before applying.

+**- Project [2531bc1595](https://ucl-epsrc-dtp.github.io/2026-27-project-catalogue/projects/2531bc1595.html) (collaborative project)** "Optimal magnetic control of tokamaks using vacuum harmonics" (Faculty of Engineering Sciences / Electronic and Electrical Engineering)

 **- Project [2531bc1597](https://ucl-epsrc-dtp.github.io/2026-27-project-catalogue/projects/2531bc1597.html) (collaborative project)** "Single-exposure Bragg Coherent Diffractive Imaging of Domains in Epitaxial Thin Films" (Faculty of Mathematical and Physical Sciences / London Centre for Nanotechnology)